Amit-Singh-op/Project-Ltts/README.md

 ## Folders

-The project is divided into 7 folders:-
+The project is divided into 7 folders :-

 1. **Requirements** - All the info about project requirements.
 2. **Design** - UML Diagrams.